red-gold/react-social-network/README.md

   6. Finally call registering dependencies function for in [socialEngine](https://github.com/Qolzam/react-social-network/blob/next/src/socialEngine.ts#L22) file.
   7. Enjoy ;)

+> :heart_eyes: It also would be great if you could contribute your `clientData` and `backend` with us to be part of this contribution.
+We would appreciate any conntribution.:thumbsup:
 ## Required Knowledge

 I recommend that you get to know React before using React Social Network.
 React Social Network has built by React components, so understanding how React fits into web development is important.